akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 <a id="graphstage"></a>
 ## Custom processing with GraphStage

-The `GraphStage` abstraction can be used to create arbitrary graph processing stages with any number of input or output ports.
+The `GraphStage` abstraction can be used to create arbitrary operators with any number of input or output ports.
 It is a counterpart of the `GraphDSL.create()` method which creates new stream processing stages by composing others.
 Where `GraphStage` differs is that it creates a stage that is itself not divisible into smaller ones, and allows state to be maintained inside it in a safe way.